hyyan/woo-poly-integration/README.md

 ## What you need to know about this plugin

-* The plugin stills in development , so you might find bugs
+1. The plugin stills in development , so you might find bugs
-* The plugin doesn't implement full integration yet (Working on it)
+2. The plugin doesn't implement full integration yet (Working on it)
+3. The plugin support variable products , but using them will `disallow you to change the default language` , because of the way the plugin implements this support.
+So you have to make sure to choose the default language before start adding new variable products.

 ## How to install